 - Serve pizza toppings over sauteed vegetables

 You can add variety to your diet and cut the carbs by using keto flour in many dishes.
-Make sure to eat small amounts, especially at first, because of the high fiber content of most of these flour substitutes.
-Drink plenty of water when you increase your fiber content in your diet too.
+Make sure to eat small amounts, especially at first.
+This is because most low-carb flours have very high fiber content.
+Drink plenty of water when you increase the fiber content in your diet too.